 Does Increasing VRAM Increase FPS?

-As we touched on earlier, insufficient VRAM can cause stuttering and a loss of frames in many games.
+As we mentioned earlier, insufficient VRAM can cause stuttering and a loss of frames in many games.
 Increasing it can have some positive impacts on the FPS.
-However, there are other aspects of your system that can also help the FPS.

 It is good to remember that just increasing the VRAM may not give you a huge jump in how high the FPS can go.

 Cards that are optimized for gaming may be better solutions overall.
-Getting a card with just increased VRAM might mean that you get a power-hungry GPU that runs hot and only boosts the FPS by a few more frames.
+Getting a card with just increased VRAM might mean you get a power-hungry GPU that runs hot and only boosts the FPS by a few more frames.

 Conclusion

-VRAM may not be strictly necessary for all games, but it is a great benefit to most users.
-It can render complex textures and models quickly, and having a good amount of it can help keep stuttering and other performance issues at bay.
-Some cards will use integrated graphics to make use of the system RAM as well, but having some VRAM will help many players be prepared for new games.
+VRAM may not be strictly necessary for all games, but it greatly benefits most users.
+It can render complex textures and models quickly, and having enough of it can help keep stuttering and other performance issues at bay.